-- Up to 1 year in jail for renting to someone who is making or storing cocaine in your space
+- Up to one year in jail for renting to someone who is making or storing cocaine in your space

-- Up to 1 year in jail for utilizing or making a hidden compartment for the movement of cocaine
+- Up to one year in jail for utilizing or making a hidden compartment for the movement of cocaine

-- Up to 2-4 years in jail for having a loaded gun along with cocaine
+- Up to two to four years in jail for having a loaded gun along with cocaine

-- Up to 3-5 years in jail for having, making, or selling cocaine in a space set up to keep law enforcement out
+- Up to three to five years in jail for having, making, or selling cocaine in a space set up to keep law enforcement out

 California also punishes the possession of paraphernalia associated with the use of cocaine.

-Are The Laws Different For Selling Crack Cocaine?
+Are the Laws in California Different for Selling Crack Cocaine?